Lincoln Log Cabin

 - 1 piece of Construction paper or card stock for a firmer completed project.

-- Craft Sticks approximately 14 are needed.
-If possible buy the long ones and the short ones.
-If you like colored ones are also available.
+- You will need approximately 14 Crafts Sticks for this project.
+If possible buy the long craft sticks and the short ones.
+There are also colored ones that are in various colors.
 See some of the links from Amazon below to see various sizes and colors.

 - Craft Glue like Aleene's or Fabri-tac (dry faster hold stronger than Elmer's glue for a longer lasting project and less chance of sticks popping off the sheet.)

 - Strong Scissors for cutting popsicles sticks shorter if you can't find the short ones.
-(Parent Use Only) Note that self cutting the popsicle sticks can cause sharp edges so you can sand them with paper or trim carefully but should be used only with adult supervision.
+(Parent Use Only) Note that self cutting the popsicle sticks can cause sharp edges so you can sand them with paper or trim carefully.
+This should be used only with adult supervision.

 - Lay nine long pieces horizontally.